jdevelop/ezpwd/README.md

 Confirm Password :/>
 Comment :/>
 ```

-provide the password index ( `0` ) and then you may update some of the information.
+Provide the password index (`0`) and then you may update some of the information.
 If you don't want to update certain field - just press `Enter` and this value will remain unchanged.
 In the example above the name of the service was changed, the rest of the fields weren't updated.
 This can be verified by
 ```
 ezpwd
 Storage Password :/>